 There is always a risk that if a negative software review is successfully removed by Capterra, the customer might respond by writing another review.
 This time, they may be more careful with their wording and provide more detailed information to ensure the new review adheres to the platform’s guidelines and cannot be easily challenged or removed.
 This can make managing and addressing such reviews even more challenging for tech companies, as the customer might be more determined to have their feedback remain visible.

-How Long Does It Take for Capterra Moderators to Review My Report?
+How Long Does It Take for Capterra Moderators to Review a Report?

 When customers leave a review on Capterra, it doesn’t just stay there.
 That reviews are shared across other Gartner networks, including Peer Insights, Software Advice, and GetApp.
 This means, the feedback and ratings reaches a wider audience and ranks better on search engines.